 In December, the FTC continued its regulatory scrutiny with the issuance of two separate second requests, one pertaining to the acquisition of Pioneer Natural Resources by Exxon Mobil and the other concerning Hess by Chevron.
 Notably, Senate Majority Leader Chuck Schumer, along with 22 other Democratic senators, urged federal regulators to investigate these multibillion-dollar acquisitions by oil giants.
 Their concern centered around the potential for these deals to lead to higher gas prices, ultimately negatively impacting consumers.
-The senators argued that the acquisitions could harm competition, potentially resulting in increased consumer gas prices, reduced oil output, and negative effects on small operators and wages.
+The senators argued that the acquisitions could harm competition, potentially resulting in increased consumer prices, reduced output, and negative effects on small operators and wages.

 However, it's essential to provide context and challenge these concerns.
 In 1982, there were 27 operating East Coast refineries with a capacity of 1.8 million barrels per day.
 Fast forward to 2022, and this number has decreased to 7 facilities with a capacity of 800,000 barrels per day.
-The question raised here is a pertinent one: How did reducing refinery capacity contribute to rising gas prices for consumers on the East Coast, and what has Senator Schumer done to address that issue?
+The question raised here is a pertinent one: How did reducing refinery capacity contribute to rising gas prices for consumers?

 The argument against the senators' concerns focuses on the fact that Exxon and Pioneer together would control less than 5% of U.S. oil production and less than 1% globally.
 Additionally, Pioneer lacks downstream assets such as pipelines, refineries, or gas stations, indicating a limited ability to impact gasoline prices.
 Similarly, Chevron's acquisition of Hess is seen as posing minimal risk to consumers, particularly given Hess's primary oilfield is off the coast of Guyana in South America.
-The combined companies have limited overlap in U.S. acreage, further reducing potential risks.
+The combined companies have limited overlap in acreage, further reducing potential risks.

-Critics find it challenging to envision how these acquisitions, with less than 1% of global oil production combined, could feasibly influence oil prices, let alone harm consumers.
+Critics find it challenging to envision how these acquisitions, with less than 5% of U.S. oil production combined, could feasibly influence global oil prices, let alone harm consumers.
 There is an assertion that the Biden administration and Democrats may be leveraging the FTC to pursue a political agenda rather than genuinely protecting consumers, oilfield workers, or midstream vendors.
 The argument contends that these regulatory actions may be more about political maneuvering during an election year than addressing concrete concerns related to competition and consumer well-being.